Pawnee mythology

 Pawnee mythology is the body of oral history, cosmology, and myths of the Pawnee people concerning their gods and heroes.
-The Pawnee are a federally recognized tribe of Native Americans, originally located on the Great Plains along tributaries of the Missouri and Platte Rivers in Nebraska and Kansas and now are currently in Oklahoma.
-They traditionally speak Pawnee, a Caddoan language.
+The Pawnee are a federally recognized tribe of Native Americans, formerly located on the Great Plains along tributaries of the Missouri and Platte Rivers in Nebraska and Kansas and currently located in Oklahoma.
+They historically speak Pawnee, a Caddoan language.
 The Pawnees lived in villages of earth lodges.
 They grew corn and went on long bison hunts on the open plains twice a year.
 The tribe has four bands: the Skidi and "the South Bands" consisted of the Chawi, the Kitkahahki and the Pitahawirata Pawnee.

 There were some differences in the mythology of the Skidi and the South Bands.
 The Skidis were "the great star specialists", with a belief system focusing on visible objects on the night sky.
 Stars east of the Milky Way were regarded as male gods, while the female powers reigned in the western sky.
 The South Bands acknowledged the creative powers of some celestial objects and meteorological phenomena, but largely counted upon animals for support and guidance.

+Much of the written literature about Pawnee religion and cosmology was recorded by the anthropologist James Rolfe Murie (Skiri Pawnee) (1862–1921), who was a fluent Pawnee speaker.

 Deities and spirit animals

 Atíʾas Tirawa, which means "Our Father Above" in the Pawnee language (often translated, inaccurately, as "Great Spirit"), was the creator god.
 Another variant, perhaps most used, is Tirawahat.
 He was believed to have taught the Pawnee people tattooing, fire-building, hunting, agriculture, speech and clothing, religious rituals (including the use of tobacco and sacred bundles), and sacrifices.
 He was associated with most natural phenomena, including stars and planets, wind, lightning, rain, and thunder.
 The wife of Tirawa was Atira, goddess of the Earth.
 Atira (literally, Mother Corn) was associated with corn.

 The male Morning Star in the East was believed to be created first.
 Being the war god he wore the dress of a warrior.
 After him came the female Evening Star in the West.
 She resisted the divine plan to create humankind.
 Morning Star had to fight and overcome a number of forces in the western sky with his fireball to finally mate with her.
 The first human being thus created was a girl.

 Six major stars represented other gods controlled by Tirawahut.
 Two of them were the female Southwest and Northwest Stars.
-The male stars were the North, the Northeast, the Southeast and the South Stars.
+The male stars were the North, the Northeast, the Southeast, and the South Stars.
 Some had specific tasks to fulfill: